 Development Near METRO Stations: Support development and public realm improvements near existing and planned METRO stations that result in walkable districts for living, working, shopping, and recreating.

-The system of existing and planned METRO Light Rail Transit and Bus Rapid Transit lines in our region presents substantial opportunities to develop new housing, employment, and commercial goods inand services in a manner that allows people to conduct daily activities without using a car.
+The system of existing and planned METRO Light Rail Transit and Bus Rapid Transit lines in our region presents substantial opportunities to develop new housing, employment, and commercial goods and services in a manner that allows people to conduct daily activities without using a car.
 This concept is often called Transit-Oriented Development.
 In Minneapolis, the existing development pattern is supportive of transit, and residents and workers are served by an extensive system of buses and trains.
 Collectively, the policies of this plan support Transit-Oriented Development, and ongoing improvements to the transit system, in all parts of the city.
 METRO stations, however, provide a level of amenity and service a step above the rest of the system.
 And in many cases, areas near existing and proposed METRO stations require special attention to achieve their full potential.

 The METRO Blue Line, Blue Line extension, and Green Line extension run in highway and freight rail rights-of way for much of their extent.
 This results in a unique set of weaknesses, strengths, and constraints related to the physical environment of each station, every station area has a need for improvements in connectivity and place-making.
 With strategic investments, METRO station areas can become high-quality, walkable districts for living, working, shopping, and recreating for people of all ages and incomes.
-In this way, they have the capacity for meeting the needs of our growing city.

 The City will seek to accomplish the following action steps to support development and public realm improvements near existing and planned METRO stations that result in walkable districts for living, working, shopping, and recreating.